Speak to one of our experts

 No items found.

-After Tsitsikamma, you continue eastward for about two and a half hours to the city of Port Elizabeth.
+Continue eastward to the city of Port Elizabeth.
 From its airport, you can fly up to Johannesburg for international flights.
 But, if you have time, I’d definitely add in a few nights on safari in the Eastern Cape game areas.
 You can choose from a cluster of parks and private game reserves, all between one and two hours away.

 Prices

-Prices do vary, especially if including nights on safari, but our itineraries tend to start from £1,500 per person for a two week holiday.
+Prices do vary, especially if including nights on safari, but our itineraries tend to start at £1,500 per person for two weeks.

 Get Inspired